ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md

 ## Create a Marketing Link by using a Universal or App Link {#section_609ADEFFB9B441C4A8C45E936D0DC859}

-You can create a Marketing Link by using a Universal or App Link.
+You can create a Marketing Link that uses a Universal or App Link.

 ### Configure a Universal Link

-1. To set up Universal Links in your iOS app, go to [Handling Universal Links in Apple](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links) developer documentation.
+1. To set up Universal Links in your iOS app, go to [Handling Universal Links in Apple](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links).

 2. In Adobe Mobile Services, set up the site-association documents: